swarmstack/swarmstack/README.md

 Easily deploy and update Docker swarm nodes as you scale up from at least (3) baremetal servers, AWS/GCE/etc instances, virtual machine(s) or just a single macOS laptop if you really need to, which will host your monitored containerized applications.

-Manage one or more Docker swarm host clusters via ansible playbooks that can _(optionally)_ help you install and maintain Docker swarm clusters and their nodes, automatically install [Portworx](https://portworx.com) Developer or Enterprise persistent storage for your application's HA container volumes replicated across your swarm nodes, and also automatically update firewall configurations on all of your nodes.
+Manage one or more Docker swarm clusters via ansible playbooks that can _(optionally)_ help you install and maintain Docker swarm clusters and their nodes, automatically install [Portworx](https://portworx.com) Developer or Enterprise persistent storage for your application's HA container volumes replicated across your swarm nodes, and also automatically update firewall configurations on all of your nodes.

 swarmstack includes a modern DevOps workflow for monitoring and alerting about your containerized applications running within Docker swarms, including monitoring and alerting of the cluster health itself as well as the health of your own applications. swarmstack installs and updates [Prometheus](https://github.com/prometheus/prometheus/blob/master/README.md) + [Grafana](https://grafana.com) + [Alertmanager](https://github.com/prometheus/alertmanager/blob/master/README.md). swarmstack also provides an optional installation of [Portworx](https://portworx.com) for persistent storage for containers such as databases that need storage that can move to another Docker swarm node instantly, or bring your own persistent storage layer for Docker (e.g. [RexRay](https://github.com/rexray/rexray), or use local host volumes and add placement constraints to _[docker-compose.yml](https://github.com/swarmstack/swarmstack/blob/master/docker-compose.yml)_)